Gcrowder93/dev-101-august-2021/02-making-a-website-html-and-css/exercises/LAB-02a-name-tag.md

     1. **`cd` into your repo from the command line**
     1. Launch vscode with `code .`

+## Lab Setup

+Not sure what to do?
+Look at your last lab!

+1. Add an `index.html` file
+1. Auto-generate a base html doc by typing `!` and selecting option
+1. Add some dummy text like "hello world" in the `<body>`
+1. Launch Live Server
+1. Create a `styles.css` file
+1. Add a link for the css file in the `<head>` of your html document
+1. Add some dummy css like `body { color: purple }` to make sure things are connected.

 ## Process

 1. Read through this entire lab document